sakishrist/bash-ext-arrays/README.md

 Bash arrays that support multiple dimensions

 ## Usage
-To use this script, source it from one of your scripts (or even from the shell).
+To use multi-dimensional arrays, source this file from one of your bash scripts (or even from your interactive shell).
 Once sourced, you can use the arrays like this:

 ```
 # Initialize array